4 most popular spread betting strategies

 Limit orders:

-Limit orders can be buy or sell limit orders.
+Limit orders can be buy or sell orders.
 If an asset is trading at a specific price, but the trader only wants to enter the market once the price is more favourable to them, they could place a limit order.
 The order will be placed only when it reaches their preferred set price.
 This is usually done when the market retraces before continuing in the desired direction.

 Stop orders: